internashionalist/atlas-higher_level_programming/python-import_modules/README.md

        You should print one name per line, in alpha order You should print only names that do not start with __ Your code should not be executed when imported

+5. Everything can be imported

+       Write a program that imports the variable a from the file variable_load_5.py and prints its value.

+       You are not allowed to use * for importing or __import__ Your code should not be executed when imported